mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 For the past couple of years, SANS has spoilt us with an excellent annual "Holiday hack challenge".
 This is mostly for fun, even though the people who formulate a write-up have a chance to win one of the prizes offered by SANS.

-I've tried my luck at the Holiday Hack Challenge in the past few years, but I didn't take the time to spend some time on the write-up.
+I've tried my luck at the Holiday Hack Challenge in the past few years, but I didn't take the time to work on the write-up.
 So this is my first attempt!

 A few notes before we start:
 * I'm not a native English speaker, so please forgive any grammatical mistake in this write-up.